anshulsharmas/F1_ADX/README.md

 > scripts coming soon

-3. Create [Azure AD application registration] (https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) and configure following properties in /kusto/ingest.js
+3. Create [Azure AD application registration](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) and configure following properties in /kusto/ingest.js
 > clusterpath, appid, appKey, apptenant, dbName

 4. Install the [ADX Data Explorer Data Source](https://grafana.com/grafana/plugins/grafana-azure-data-explorer-datasource/) in your Grafana instance.
 Upload the grafana dashboard to the instance, and provide necessary conenction properties from Step #3.

 5. Start the F1 202x game, and turn on the UDP telemetry by providing UDP IP Address of your machine running python code.
-[Step by step instructions] (https://www.simracingtelemetry.com/help/F12020/)
+[Step by step instructions](https://www.simracingtelemetry.com/help/F12020/)
 > By default, the code listens on port 20777 (default port for F1), and 0.0.0.0 IP.
 You can change the values in server.py

 6. Start the python engine

 > python main.py

 7. Set the grafana dashboard to 1s or 500ms to visualize the real-time charts.
-You will need to change the min_refresh_interval to 1s/500ms via the [config] (https://grafana.com/docs/grafana/latest/administration/configuration/).
+You will need to change the min_refresh_interval to 1s/500ms via the [config](https://grafana.com/docs/grafana/latest/administration/configuration/).

 ## How to test F1 telemetry without running the game